dynamoose/dynamoose/BREAKING_CHANGES.md

 - `expires.ttl` is now milliseconds as opposed to seconds
 - `expires.defaultExpires` is no longer an option
 - `expires.returnExpiredItems` has been renamed to `expires.items.returnExpired`
+- `Model.transaction.conditionCheck` has been renamed to `Model.transaction.condition`
+- `Model.transaction.condition` options parameter now gets appended to the object returned.
+This means you can no longer use the helpers that Dynamoose provided to make conditions.
+Instead, pass in the DynamoDB API level conditions you wish to use